d2l-ai/d2l-en/chapter_introduction/index.md

 (even if our eyes manage the task effortlessly).
 ML is the study of powerful
 techniques that can *learn* from *experience*.
-As ML algorithm accumulates more experience, typically in the form of observational data or interactions with an environment, their performance improves.
+As an ML algorithm accumulates more experience, typically in the form of observational data or interactions with an environment, its performance improves.
 Contrast this with our deterministic e-commerce platform, which performs according to the same business logic, no matter how much experience accrues,